-2If there were, then there would be a value n such that "John sang and John sang" would be well-formed but "John sang and John sang" would be ill-formed like "John and sang." $\overset{n-1 \text{ times}}{\longrightarrow}$ n times
+2If there were, then there would be a value n such that "John sang and John sang" would be well-formed but "John sang and John sang" would be as ill-formed as "John and sang."

 3There is a technical issue here.
 If there are infinitely many nonzero values, then it is not always the case that they can be normalized to yield a well-formed probability distribution.
 For example, if each sentence is equally acceptable, we would expect a uniform distribution.
 But the uniform distribution cannot be defined over infinitely many elements since the probability for each element goes to zero.